vtex-apps/product-list/docs/README.md

 ### Advanced Configuration

-The `product-list` block is made up of other smalled blocks.
-Currently, its default implementation is as follows (props omited):
+The `product-list` block is made up of other smaller blocks.
+Currently, its default implementation is as follows (props omitted):

 ```json
 {